gemzdude/hydradbREST/README.md

-# REST service endpoint for HydraDB for use with regressionserver
+# REST service endpoint for HydraDB

+This REST service endpoint is for use with regressionserver

 ## Building a new hydradbREST distribution